 If you have any questions about this Statement or in relation to how NTU manages, protects and/or processes your personal data, please contact NTU Data Protection Officer via email at [email protected] or by mail:

 NTU Data Protection Officer

 If you are aware of or suspect a personal data incident, you may report the incident by submitting your report to the NTU Data Protection Officer:

-Depending on your relationship with NTU, the personal data which we collect from you may be used and/or disclosed for the following purposes (“Purposes”):
+Depending on your relationship with NTU, the personal data which we collect from you may be used and/or disclosed for one or more of the following purposes (“Purposes”):